Javi7512/web-development/README.md

 - ✅ **Task 1: Basic Calculator**
   A simple calculator for basic arithmetic operations.

-- ✅ **Task 2: Landing Page**
+-✅ Task 2: Job Board
-  A modern and responsive landing page with smooth design.
+A modern, responsive landing page designed for seamless job browsing and clean user experience.

-- ✅ **Task 3: Portfolio Website**
-  A personal portfolio showcasing skills, projects, and contact info.

 > Add more tasks if applicable.